-Download a PDF copy of the Recency of practice Fact sheet (91.8 KB,PDF)
+Download a PDF copy of this Fact sheet: Recency of practice (91.8 KB,PDF)

-‘...any role, whether remunerated or not, in which the individual uses their skills and knowledge as a nurse or midwife ...practice is not restricted to the provision of direct clinical care.
-It also includes working in a direct non-clinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on safe, effective delivery of services in the profession and/or use of their professional skills’.
+Practice means any role, whether remunerated or not, in which the individual uses their skills and knowledge as a health practitioner in their profession.
+Practice in this context is not restricted to the provision of direct clinical care.
+It also includes using professional knowledge (working) in a direct non-clinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on the safe, effective delivery of services in the profession.

-You need to provide evidence that you have practised for a period equivalent to a minimum of three months full-time, within the past five years.
+You need to provide evidence that you have practised for a period equivalent to a minimum of 450 hours, within the past five years.

 The types of evidence that are accepted are at the discretion of the NMBA.

-No, the hours do not need to be continuous and can be accumulated over the past five years.
-As long as they are equivalent to a minimum of three months full time, and the type of evidence you provide is accepted by the NMBA, that is sufficient evidence.
+No. The hours do not need to be continuous and can be accumulated over the past five years.
+As long as they are equivalent to a minimum of 450 hours, and the type of evidence you provide is accepted by the NMBA, it is sufficient evidence.

-Yes, you need to provide evidence showing that you have undertaken the required equivalent hours in both nursing and midwifery within the past five years.
+Yes.
+You need to declare annually and if audited provide evidence showing that you have completed the equivalent hours in both nursing and midwifery within the past five years.

-This means that you need to be able to demonstrate that you have practised for the equivalent of three months full-time in nursing and the equivalent of three months full-time in midwifery, over the past five years.
+This means that you need to be able to demonstrate that you have practised for the equivalent of 450 hours in nursing and the equivalent of 450 hours in midwifery, over the past five years.

 However, if you consider an aspect of your work could provide evidence for both nursing and midwifery practice, you may make a case for that.
 An example of this could be caring for women who have had a caesarean section, and their babies.

 Yes.
-However, you need to provide the same level of evidence as required for practice undertaken in Australia.
+You need to provide the same level of evidence needed for practice completed in Australia.

-If you have not accrued sufficient hours over the past five years, you need to contact the AHPRA office in your state or territory to get advice about your individual circumstances.
+If you have not worked sufficient hours over the past five years, you need to contact the AHPRA office in your state or territory, to get advice about your individual circumstances.

-You will need to declare at registration renewal that you do not meet recency of practice.
+You will need to declare at the time of registration renewal that you do not meet recency of practice.
 Your renewal will go into assessment and you may be requested to provide further information.

-For further information, see the fact sheet on re-entry to practice.
+For further information, refer to the NMBA’s Fact sheet: Re-entry to practice.

-Yes, you should make sure to keep evidence of your practice for at least five years, in case you are selected for audit.
+Yes.
+You should make sure to keep evidence of your practice for at least five years, in case you are selected for audit by the NMBA.

-No, you only need to sign a declaration to say that you have met the requirements.
+No. When you renew your registration you are making a declaration to say that you have met the requirements.
 Evidence will only be requested if you are selected for audit.
-Remember to keep your evidence for at least five years in case you get selected for audit.
+Remember to keep your evidence for at least five years in case you are selected for audit by the NMBA.

-If you do not meet the recency of practice registration standard, you will need to contact your local AHPRA office to get further advice.
-See the answer to question 8 of these FAQ for more information.
+If you do not meet the recency of practice registration standard, you will need to contact your local AHPRA office, in your state and territory, to get further advice.